A-09028

 Enforcement Authority

 The attorney general's office receives annual disparate impact analysis summaries.
-The bill does not explicitly designate an enforcement mechanism, specify agency enforcement authority, or create a private right of action.
-Enforcement would likely fall to the attorney general under general enforcement authority over the real property law.
+The bill does not expressly create an enforcement mechanism, designate an enforcement authority, or establish penalties for noncompliance.
+Enforcement would likely fall under the attorney general's existing authority over real property law and civil rights violations.

 Penalties